AdobeDocs/target-learn.en/help/mobile-v4/feature-flagging.md

 ![Feature Flag Validation](assets/feature_flag_validation.jpg)

 If you don't see the "{enable:1}" value, that means you weren't targeted for the experience.
-To force the offer to show, edit the activity and change the traffic allocation to 100%, then save and validate again with the emulator.
+For a temporary test, to force the offer to show, you could deactivate the activity, then edit the activity and change the traffic allocation to 100%, then save and validate again with the emulator.
 The offer should now return the "{enable:1}" value.

 In a live scenario, the "{enable:1}" response can be used to enable more custom logic in your app to display the specific feature set you want to show your target audience.